NethermindEth/starknet-staking-v2/README.md

 ### With a configuration file

-After compiling the validator, run:
+The validator can be run with:
 ```bash
 ./build/validator --config <path_to_config_file>
 ```

 The config file is `.json` which specify two types `provider` and `signer`.
-For the `provider`, it requires an http and ws endpoints to a starknet node that supports rpc version `>=0.8.0`.
+For the `provider`, it requires an *http* and *websocket* endpoints to a starknet node that supports rpc version `0.8.0` or higher.
 For the `signer`, you can use our implementation provided in this program or one implemented by you.

-Depending of the fields `signer` has set, it is stablished as either an internal (provided by us) or external (provided by you).
-An internal signer has the `operationalAddress` and `privateKey` values set while an external one has the `operationalAddress` and `url` values set.
-The `url` must point to an address through which validating software and signer will communicate.
+Depending of the fields `signer` has set, it is stablished as either internal (provided by us) or external (provided by you).
+An internal signer requires the `operationalAddress` and `privateKey` values set while an external one requires the `operationalAddress` and `url` values set.
+The `url` should point to an *http* address through which this program and the external signer will communicate.

-A full config file would look like this:
+A full config file looks like this:

 ```json
 {